microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-bing_search.md

 ### Review the Instructions

-The **instructions/instructions_code_bing_grounding.txt** file provides guidance on how the LLM should use Bing search for grounding purposes, ensuring that queries are limited to those relevant to Contoso and maintaining a focus on contextually appropriate searches.
+The **instructions/instructions_code_bing_grounding.txt** file provides guidance on how the LLM should use Bing search for grounding purposes.
+It ensures that queries remain relevant to Contoso and maintain a focus on contextually appropriate searches.

 ### Run the Agent Application

 1. Press <kbd>F5</kbd> to run the application.
-2. In the terminal, you will see the application start and the agent app will prompt you to **Enter your query**.
+2. In the terminal, the application start, and the agent app will prompt you to **Enter your query**.

 ### Start a Conversation with the Agent